radek-sprta/mariner/README.md

 ## Installation

-Mariner requires Python 3.6 to run.
+Mariner requires Python 3.5 or newer to run.

 **Python package**